somethingx86/EclipseTwitterStreamer/README.md

 -------------
 run the streaming crawler

-#Main.java
+## Main.java
+* Download the repository.
-1)Download the repository.
-2)Open the repository as the workspace by Eclipse.
-3)locate "Main.java" and click "run".
+* Open the repository as the workspace by Eclipse.
+* locate "Main.java" and click "run".